What is GDPR and How Does It Impact Your Business?

 A key component of the GDPR legislation is privacy by design.

 Privacy by design requires that all departments in a company look closely at their data and how they handle it.
 There are many things a company will have to do in order to be compliant with GDPR.
-Here are just a few first steps to get your started:
+If you have yet to take the next step towards compliance, here are just a few ways to get started.

 1. Map your company’s data